 Incoming Occupational Therapy students posing at the Wisconsin Capital

 The Entry-Level Occupational Therapy Doctorate (OTD) is a three-year, full time program.
 This 97 credits program includes 24 weeks of fieldwork and 14 weeks of a Capstone Experience.
 You will be part of an intimate cohort of students with individualized advising.
 You will learn the fundamentals of occupational therapy best practice with values emphasizing cultural responsiveness, ethics, collaboration, and social justice.
+Coursework is primarily in person, but incorporates both online and field experience.

 Our courses are organized into four main threads: